lonerapier/lonerapier.github.io/content/thoughts/score-matching.md

 - From manifold hypothesis, we know that x lies on a low-dimensional manifold in a high-dimensional space.
 Computing log of the probability of the points not in low-dimensional manifold is undefined, which means, even if we have access to ground truth score function, it leads to numerical instability errors when learning on low-probability points.
 - Model is trying to estimate the expectation of L2 norm of difference between learned score function and ground truth.
 In low-density regions, where few data points are available, probability assigned to the point will be very low, and model will not gain any significant information from the input.
 Sampling from Langevin dynamics involves starting from a random point and iteratively following the score.
 Starting sample is highly likely to be in low-density regions.
 Due to inaccurate scores in those regions, model may never find the mode, and the final generated sample may be suboptimal.
 - Langevin sampling may not consider the weight of the mixture of distributions.
-Suppose the distribution is  p(x)=cp1(x)+c2p2(x).
+Suppose the distribution is  $p(x)=c_{1}p_{1}(x)+c_{2}p_{2}(x)$.
 Computing the score using gradient of log probability erases the weight of the distribution.
 The learned score function may then be agnostic to the different weights, and Langevin sampling then leads to a different peak irrespective of the strengths in the combined distribution.

 How to mitigate this problem?
 How can the problem be summed in one sentence?
 The problem is due to lack of signal in low-density regions.
 This is equivalent of using an unseen image from the true distribution to the network.

-The solution is quite simple, yet elegant, and follows the same process as VDM, i.e. to perturb data points with noise, and train a score based model on the noisy data.
+The solution introduced by @song2019generative is quite simple, yet elegant, and follows the same process as VDM, i.e. to perturb data points with noise, and train a score based model on the noisy data.
 This fixes two of the three previously stated problems.
 Suppose, we perturb a high-dimensional distribution with additional Gaussian noise: $\tilde{x}=x+\sigma z,\ z\sim \mathcal{N}(0,I)$.
 - Due to the support of Gaussian being the entire space, a perturbed sample is no longer confined to high-density region, $p_{\sigma}(x)>0, \ \forall x$.
 Mathematically, this is equivalent of taking a convolution with a Gaussian kernel: $$p_{\sigma}(\tilde{x})=\int p(x)\mathcal{N}(\tilde{x};x,\sigma^{2}I)dx$$
 - Adding Large Gaussian noise smoothens out the peaks of the distribution more aggressively, and model can get training signal from low-density areas.
 ![score-multi-scale](thoughts/images/score-multi-scale.png)